drkbluescience/AutoGluon_Cameroon_Air_Quality/README.md

 ### Feature Engineering

-To enhance predictive power, we analyzed the distribution of **PM2.5** concentrations across different cities.
-This led to the creation of a new feature:
+Enhancing predictive power involved analyzing the distribution of **PM2.5** concentrations across different cities, leading to the creation of a new feature:
-- **Distance of each city from Bafoussam** (the city with the highest PM2.5 levels).
+- **Distance from Bafoussam**, the city with the highest PM2.5 levels.

 ## Models

 Several machine learning models were initially employed to predict **PM2.5** levels, including: